 Children who have “a greater difficulty in learning than the majority of children of the same age” or who have behavioural difficulties or a disability are identified and the information about progress shared with parents.

 The Special Educational Needs Co-ordinator (SENCO), Mrs Harding, is responsible for coordinating provision for children with SEND within the school.
 Her role is to manage the arrangements for pupils with Special Educational Needs and Disabilities.
 Mrs Harding is a fully qualified class teacher with experience of teaching KS1 and KS2 in a variety of schools and has worked alongside children with many different needs.
-She holds the National SENCO Award.
-She is fully supported in her role by the school’s Senior Management Team (SMT) and is a member of the school’s Senior Leadership Team (SLT).
+She holds the National SENCO Award and is a member of the school’s Senior Leadership Team (SLT).
 To make an appointment to see Mrs Harding please contact the school office.

 The SENCO liaises with parents and teacher to identify appropriate provision.
 An Individual Education Plan may then be drawn up and implemented by teachers and/or a Learning Support Assistant in the classroom.
 The school has several “intervention packages” which aim to support children with Special Educational Needs towards good progress.
 Other professionals, with whom we work, also recommend particular resources and ways of working for identified learners.